 Mr. Mancuso is a representative of the Restricted Shareholders.
 Born in 1965, he is a US citizen and holds a Bachelor's Degree in Accounting from Iona College, USA.
 He serves as Executive Vice President and Chief Financial Officer for Altria Group.
 Over the course of his more than 32 years with Altria, he has held a variety of leadership roles across the Finance, Compliance and Strategy & Business Development organizations.
 Previous senior roles for Altria Group include Senior Vice President, Finance & Procurement, and Treasurer & Vice President, Investor Relations and Accounting.
 Prior to joining the Altria Group, Mr. Mancuso worked for Pittston Company.
-He also serves on the Board of the Greater Richmond Partnership.
+He also serves on the Boards of the Richmond Performing Arts Corporation (RPAC) and the GreenCity Community Development Authority (CDA).